dd86k/ddgst/README.md

 Standard pipe operations are supported.

-If the keyboard input method is used, to send a EOF signal:
+While typically not recommended, if the keyboard input method is used, to send a EOF signal:
-- UNIX-like:
+- On a UNIX-like operating system:
   - `CTRL+D` must be pressed twice on the same line or;
   - `CTRL+D` must be pressed once on a new line.
-- Windows-like:
+- On a Windows-like operating system:
   - `CTRL+Z` on a new line followed with `RETURN` (Enter key).
     - This unfortunately sends a newline.
     - BUG: Must be done twice due to cmd internal mechanics.
 Piping recommended.